 PROTECT CREDIT SCORE

-Credit scores will be lowered by 300-plus points (per loan) by foreclosure.
-The impact of a short sale—about half that much.
+Credit scores can go down by 300-plus points (per loan) in a foreclosure.
+The impact of a short sale is only about half that much.

 IMPROVE ELIGIBILITY FOR A GOVERNMENT INSURED LOAN

 The homeowner will be ineligible for a government insured loan for 5-7 years (only two years in a short sale).
 A foreclosure is the one credit report item that is almost impossible to have repaired.

 AVOID A DEFICIENCY JUDGEMENT

 Lenders can seek a deficiency judgment against the homeowner and collect any amount they do not recover at sale.

 Many employers run credit checks on prospective employees.
 Foreclosure is one of the top items that will put a potential new hire, or even current employment, in jeopardy.

 These are the top reasons, but there are more.
 An expert short sale specialist agent can give a full picture of the options.